DamianMoralesM/atix-challenge/1.b-code/README.md

 3. Initalize Sensors

 ```
-concurrenlty "sensor1.js" "sensor2.js" "sensor3.js" "sensor4.js"
+concurrently "sensor1.js" "sensor2.js" "sensor3.js" "sensor4.js"
 ```

 ### Tests
 Precondition: Sensors sending values between 1 and 100.

 1. Check Average Bigger Than M
     M = 1 // set in the config file

     Expected Result = Average bigger that M, got an alert in the logs

 2. Difference between min and max is bigger Than S

-M = 1 // set in the config file
+    S = 1 // set in the config file

     Expected Result = Difference between min and max is bigger, got an alert in the logs